I’ve learned I will probably never want a house and all its things again.

 Lastly, I have a handful of items that will keep me on the grid because I am not ready for that last hurdle yet.
 If I ever will be.

-Somewhere on the upper Texas coach, a man I clashed with on the beach last spring is parked in his truck with his dog, living as he wants to live without phones and laptops and making do with odd jobs to pay for the odd meal.
+Somewhere on the upper Texas coast, a man I clashed with on the beach last spring is parked in his truck with his dog, living as he wants to live without phones and laptops and making do with odd jobs to pay for the odd meal.
 I didn’t quite understand that a year ago.

 Maybe I do now.
 Maybe I am seeing the simplicity of his life as a value-added life versus a something-missing life.
 Maybe I’m seeing how easy it would be for me to slip into a little of his unique reality so different from what mine was last summer.